humanprotocol/human-protocol/docs/sdk/python/human_protocol_sdk.kvstore.kvstore_client.md

 #### get_file_url_and_verify_hash(address, key='url')

-Gets the URL value of the given entity.
+Gets the URL value of the given entity, and verify its hash.

 * **Parameters:**
   * **address** (`str`) – Address from which to get the URL value.